chotumotu11/Mediaplayer/README.md

 # Mediaplayer
-An Media Player for android
+A Media Player for android

 Credits :-